aungmawjj/juria-blockchain/docs/key-concepts/state-machine.md

 * TOC
 {:toc}

+## Transaction
+A transaction is a unique input with a digital signature from the end-user.
+Transactions are the inputs for the state machine which are processed in the same order on different computers.

 ## State Merkle Tree
 In Juria, the state machine records the current state as key-value pairs.
 It is essential to ensure that state machines on different computers reach the same state